College World Series among spring events axed by virus

-Omaha has hosted the Division I baseball championship every year since 1950.
-The CWS has a $70 million annual impact on the local economy each year and produces 10 days of programming inventory for ESPN.
+Omaha has hosted the baseball championship every year since 1950.
+The CWS has a $70 million annual impact on the local economy each year and produces some 10 days of programming inventory for ESPN.
+This year’s CWS was scheduled for June 13-24.

 “Devastating.
 Stunning,” UCLA coach John Savage said.
 “I feel for all the players.
 I feel for the coaches.
 I feel for all the programs that work so hard through the fall and January, and to have such a decision to go down so quickly is just really hard to imagine.
 I feel for the seniors across the country.
 It’s just a really, really sad day.”

-The eight-team College World Series is held each June at TD Ameritrade Park and is the culmination of the NCAA baseball tournament, the No. 2 revenue producer for the NCAA.
+The eight-team College World Series is held each year at TD Ameritrade Park and is the culmination of the Division I baseball tournament, the No. 2 revenue producer for the NCAA.
 The event draws more than 300,000 fans per year from across the country and is one of Omaha’s most anticipated events of the year.

 NCAA President Mark Emmert and the Board of Governors canceled the Division I men’s and women’s basketball tournaments as well as all remaining winter and spring NCAA championships because of the public health threat posed by the spread of the new coronavirus.